sienar-cms/sienar/docs/guides/plugin-providers/adding-menu-items.md

 A menu is typically appropriate when you have a limited number of items to display, as menus tend to have limited space available to them.

+> [!NOTE]
-**NOTE**: The examples on this page use features only available in the `Sienar.Plugin.Cms` plugin: namely, the `DashboardMenuNames` class, the `Roles` class, and the `/dashboard` endpoint. `IMenuProvider` itself is not a part of the CMS plugin, so you can use it in non-CMS apps.
+> The examples on this page use features only available in the `Sienar.Plugin.Cms` plugin: namely, the `DashboardMenuNames` class, the `Roles` class, and the `/dashboard` endpoint. `IMenuProvider` itself is not a part of the CMS plugin, so you can use it in non-CMS apps.
 If you try to follow along directly with these examples, make sure you have installed and registered this plugin.
 If you do not, the examples will not work as expected.

 ### `IMenuProvider`